alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## More Pathfinder 2e
 Like pizza, more PF2e is always good.
 Here are some adventure options I’d find interesting:
-	- Stolen Fate.
+	- *Stolen Fate*.
 A high-level continuation of our PF2e experience.
 [Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/) is an 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.
-    - Hellbreakers.
+    - *Hellbreakers*.
 A 1-10 adventure path in which the PCs are revolutionaries in Isger, trying to throw of the yolk of Chelaxian rule.
 Sabotage, infiltration, revolutions, and war against devil-worshipping oppressors!
+    - *Triumph of the Tusk*.
+A 3-11 Orc-themed AP.
+Here is the pitch: "Ardax the White-Hair, a bold orc leader, has invited delegates from across the world to visit Belkzen during its most spectacular natural event: the Flood Truce, when meltwater turns badlands into vibrant wetlands, feeding the nation.
+Yet not all appreciate Ardax’s diplomatic overtures.
+When disaster strikes, several guests of honor must take up arms against Belkzens’ enemies and help its orcs realize a brighter future."

 ## Pallid Suns — continue the CWN mission